yunustechin/yunustechin/README.md

 ### About Me

-Computer Engineering student at Marmara University with a strong focus on full stack development.
-I build reliable backend systems, craft responsive user interfaces, and integrate modern APIs.
-My work includes database design, testing practices, and deployment workflows.
-I’m at an early stage in DevOps, actively learning to master principles that boost development efficiency and scalability, especially in cloud environments and automation.
-Proficient in technical English (B2), with strong documentation and communication skills.
+Marmara University Computer Engineering student with a dedicated focus on full-stack development.
+Expertise in building reliable backend systems, crafting responsive user interfaces, and integrating modern APIs.
+Experience covers database design, comprehensive testing practices, and deployment workflows.
+Actively developing skills in DevOps to master principles that enhance development efficiency and scalability, particularly within cloud environments and automation.
+Proficient in technical English (B2) with strong documentation and communication abilities.

 ---